-With the plant now in the ramp-up phase (see 'Processing Plant Construction and Commissioning - Juanicipio Project' above), final initial capital costs are winding down.
-Additional funding requirements related to market conditions (i.e. lower metal prices or higher inflation driving higher costs for instance), delayed commissioning (see 'Risks and Uncertainties' below), tax payments, or additional sustaining capital in excess of the operating cash flow generated is expected to be funded by further cash calls required from Fresnillo and MAG.
+With the processing facility completed and full commercial production status achieved on June 1, 2023 (see 'Processing Facility Construction and Commissioning - Juanicipio Project' above), all major construction activities have now been completed and Juanicipio is demonstrating its ability to sustain ongoing production levels.
+Additional funding requirements related to market conditions (i.e. lower metal prices or higher inflation driving higher costs for instance), or additional capital in excess of the operating cash flow generated may be funded by further cash calls required from Fresnillo and MAG.